Dent Mowrey: Legacy

 Mowrey did not seek the limelight and tended to be unassuming and private.
 In the late 1950s, his home was broken into.
 He and his wife Eve were locked in a closet.
 When they were finally found, the experience left them in a reclusive state, and Mowrey's heart condition was worsened.

 After Mowrey's death in 1960, a report was given to the Oregon Historical Society along with concert programs, recital announcements, and lists of his published and unpublished works.
 His musical compositions were donated to the Multnomah County Library in downtown Portland.
 Many of the pieces were not catalogued and sat in storage until 2009.

 Allan Halbert, a conductor/music director in Oregon, was intrigued with the idea of reviving Mowrey's music.
 When asked about the collection, the library decided to designate it as rare book material.
 The works, mostly manuscripts in Mowrey's hand and written in pencil, were relocated to the John Wilson Special Collections room.
 As rare book material, they could not be checked out or photocopied, and the only option at the time was to photograph them.
 Halbert photographed nearly one thousand pages of unpublished and unrecorded works and then began the process of restoring the music to a playable condition.
 This included retracing the notes and other markings with a pencil, creating missing parts, and correcting discrepancies between the scores and parts.
-Under Halbert's direction, in June 2010 the Starlight Symphony of Tigard, Oregon, gave a concert including "The Gargoyles of Notre Dame".
-According to the director of the John Wilson Special Collections, scans can now be provided for the Mowrey materials upon request, with the intention of eventually digitizing these scores.
+Under Halbert's direction, in June 2010 the Starlight Symphony of Tigard, Oregon, gave a concert including "The Gargoyles of Notre Dame."